MK2112/guardian-sync/README.md

 - Add a file to `secure_files/`
   - guardian-sync encrypts it to `encrypted_files/filename.gpg`.
 - Sync `encrypted_files/filename.gpg` to another device
   - guardian-sync decrypts it back to `secure_files/filename`.

-Your files are always encrypted before leaving your device.
-Only you, with your PGP key, can decrypt them.
+Your files are always encrypted before leaving your device.<br>
+Only your PGP key can decrypt them.

 ## Security Considerations

 - Your files are only stored in encrypted state in the cloud
 - Decryption happens locally on your device
 - Your PGP private key never leaves your device
-- It is recommended to use a strong, unique passphrase for your PGP key
+- It is *recommended* to use a strong, unique passphrase for your PGP key
-- If you specify your passphrase in the config file, which isn't recommended, ensure the file is properly secured
+- If you specify your passphrase in the config file, *which is not recommended*, ensure the file is properly secured
-- Only you should know your passphrase and private key, nobody else, at any point
+- Only you should know your passphrase and private key

 ## Troubleshooting